flipt-io/cup/README.md

 **WASM**

 The WASM controller is an extension point that opens Cup up to the full power of languages which can be compiled to WASM with the WASIP1 extensions.
-Given your controller can be expressed as a command-line tool, conforming to Cup's well defined set of sub-commands and standard I/O expectations, implemented in a language compiled to WASM with WASIP1, then it can be used in Cup.
+Given your controller can be expressed as a command-line tool, conforming to Cup's well-defined set of sub-commands and standard I/O expectations, implemented in a language compiled to WASM with WASIP1, then it can be used in Cup.

-To learn more about the binary API required for a Cup WASM controller checkough the [Design](./docs/DESIGN.md) document in this repo.
+To learn more about the binary API required for a Cup WASM controller, check out the [Design](./docs/DESIGN.md) document in this repo.
 Cup is a very early prototype and this design is likely to change and open to suggestions.

 Given your resulting controller WASM binary is present and reachable on the filesystem by `cupd`, then it can be leveraged by Cup to handle your particular resource management needs.